KOSaber/W10D05-BlogApp-LAB/README.md

 ## Step 7 - Complete your CRUD Operations
 <hr>

+1. Create an API route to read a single article.
-Create Update and Delete APIs in the same application.
+2. Create Update and Delete APIs in the same application.

 <hr>